The Local Lifting Property, Property FD, and stability of approximate representations

 \begin{proof} By Theorem \ref{stability thm}, we need to show that under these conditions, $\Gamma$ is LLP and FD. \eqref{examples very flexibly amenable} is Corollary \ref{amen cor} and Remark \ref{RFD:MAP:FD:RF}. \eqref{examples very flexibly manifold} is Example \ref{manifold lp} and Theorem \ref{manifold fd}. \eqref{examples very flexibly vfbc} is Corollary \ref{vfbc} and Proposition \ref{vfbc fd}. \eqref{examples very flexibly 1rel} follows from \eqref{examples very flexibly vfbc} and Examples \ref{or tor}, \ref{or ni}, \ref{or center} and \ref{or sc}. \eqref{examples very flexibly limit} is Example \ref{limit lp} and Proposition \ref{limit fd}. \eqref{examples very flexibly raag} is Example \ref{raag lp} and Proposition \ref{raag fd}. \end{proof}

 \begin{remark} Note that in Item \eqref{examples very flexibly amenable} we did not use the finite generation hypothesis; moreover, by Remark \ref{RFD:MAP:FD:RF}, to obtain very flexible $\mathcal{U}$-stability it suffices to assume that $\Gamma$ is MAP, hence RFD.
-For the Hilbert-Schmidt norm, this is \cite[Theorem 6.6]{eckhardt:shulman}.
-The statement also includes a converse: if an amenable group is very flexibly Hilbert-Schmidt stable, then it is MAP; this is a direct consequence of the hyperlinearity of amenable groups.
+For the Hilbert--Schmidt norm, this is \cite[Theorem 6.6]{eckhardt:shulman}.
+The statement also includes a converse: if an amenable group is very flexibly Hilbert--Schmidt stable, then it is MAP; this is a direct consequence of the hyperlinearity of amenable groups.
 We can obtain a similar converse for the operator norm, using that amenable groups are MF \cite{Tikuisis:2015kx}.
-With the same argument we also obtain an operator norm analog of \cite[Theorem 4.16]{local:stability}, which characterizes similarly very flexible local Hilbert-Schmidt stability. \end{remark}
+With the same argument we also obtain an operator norm analog of \cite[Theorem 4.16]{local:stability}, which characterizes similarly very flexible local Hilbert--Schmidt stability. \end{remark}